MIDL-Conference/midl-website-2023/pages/author-instructions.md

 This policy will be enforced during the whole reviewing process period.

-**No registration is needed for short papers**, the submission portal will be available shortly.
+**No registration is needed for short papers**.

+### Full papers

+Submissions that are substantially similar to papers that have been previously published, or accepted for publication, or that are submitted in parallel to other conferences with proceedings or journals, are not allowed.